inet-framework/inet-showcases/docs/visualizer/physicallinkactivity/index.md

 *.visualizer.*.physicalLinkVisualizer.fadeOutTime = 5s
 ```

 The following video shows what happens when the simulation is run.
-The video is
+The video was
-captured from the simulation after endpoints have associated with
+captured from the point when the hosts had already associated with `accessPoint`.
-`accessPoint`.

 <video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="802" height="432" src="Filtering_v0614.m4v"></video>

 You can see that although there are also ACK frames, Beacon frames and ping
-traffic in the network, `PhysicalLinkVisualizer` displays only the latter,
+traffic in the network, `PhysicalLinkVisualizer` displays only ping,
 due to the presence of `packetFilter`.
 The ping frames travel between
-`source` and `destination` through
-`accessPoint`, but `host1` also receives ping frames from
+`source` and `destination` through `accessPoint`, but `host1` also receives
-`accessPoint` and `source`.
-This is, because `host1`
+ping frames from `accessPoint` and `source`.
+That is because `host1`
-is within the communication range of `source` and
+is within the communication range of `source` and `accessPoint`.
-`accessPoint`.

 ## Physical Link Activity in a Mobile Ad-Hoc Network

-The goal of this simulation is visualizing dynamically changing physical link
+The goal of this simulation is to visualize dynamically changing physical link
 activity in a mobile wireless environment.
 This simulation can be run by choosing
 the `Mobile` configuration from the ini file.